Rounded shoulder posture: Muscle strength testing

 Muscle strength testing are also utilised to evaluate RSP.
 The following tests can assess the strength of muscles:

-Shoulder External Rotation Test
+Shoulder external rotation test

 With this test, the strength of external rotators of the shoulders are examined, including the infraspinatus and teres minor muscles.
 Patients are instructed to keep their forearms bent at right angles while holding their arms at their sides.
 Resistance will be applied on patients while the patient rotates their shoulders.

-Scapular Retraction Test
+Scapular retraction test

 The middle and lower trapezius, which are responsible for retracting the scapula, are evaluated in this test.
 Patients are instructed to pose with their arms at the sides.
 Resistance is applied as the patients try to pinch their shoulder blades together.

-Shoulder Abduction Test
+Shoulder abduction test

 Deltoid muscle strength is measured by this test.
 Patients are instructed to lift the arm away from the body.
 Resistance is applied when the patients attempt to raise the arm during the test.